 Isaksen has been employed at the University of Agder since 2000, where he has served as Head of Department and Study Coordinator for the master program for Industrial Economics.
 Before joining UiA, Isaksen was a researcher in Agderforskning and the STEP Group.

-Today, Isaksen has frequent contact with policy makers, especially in the two Agder counties and The Research Council of Norway.
+Today, Isaksen has had frequent contact with policy makers, especially in Agder county council and The Research Council of Norway.
 He is often invited to speak at seminars and workshops related to regional industrial development, innovation and innovation policy.

 Isaksen has previously led a major project in a Research Councils Program for regional research and development and innovation (2011-2016).
 The project included several Norwegian and foreign research institutions, and led, among other things, to two Norwegian academic books and a special issue in the journal European Planning Studies.
 Isaksen is, from 2018 to 2019, leading a project about 'Restructuring og industry and public sector in Agder through service innovations based on digital teknology' for tthe Regional Research Fund Agder.
 He leads from 2020 a five year project on 'Innovation policy for grand societal challenges' financed by Aust-Agder Development and Competence Fund and which aims to strengthen the innnovation research at the Department of Working Life and Innnovation.